PFAWL Board of Directors 2022 - 2023

 Ms. Winters is a longtime officer and director of the Clearwater Bar Association, and served as President of that organization from 1991 to 1992.
 She is also a Past Chair of the City of Clearwater Downtown Development Board.
 Ms. Winters has received an award from the Florida Supreme Court in recognition of her pro bono work and devotion to public service.
 Ms. Winters received her B.S. and J.D. from the University of Florida, graduating with honors for both degrees.
 She was admitted to the Florida Bar in 1980.

-Amy Dilday is the Membership (Retention) Director of the Pinellas County Chapter of the Florida Association for Women Lawyers.
+Samantha Van Scoik is the Membership (New Members) Director of the Pinellas County Chapter of the Florida Association for Women Lawyers.

 Theresa Domenico

-Theresa A. Domenico is the Awards Committee Chair of the Pinellas County Chapter of the Florida Association for Women Lawyers.
+Theresa A. Domenico is the Awards & Grants Chair of the Pinellas County Chapter of the Florida Association for Women Lawyers.

 Theresa A. Domenico is a Partner for Hall Booth Smith, P.C. in Tampa, Florida where she represents physicians, nurses, administrators, insurers, and other health care professionals in a wide range of litigation including medical malpractice claims, long term care litigation, personal injury, insurance matters, pain management and pharmaceutical laboratory compliance.
 She also counsels long term care providers on Medicare and Medicaid compliance, risk management, malpractice litigation and business management matters, and has conducted training seminars about federal and state healthcare laws and regulatory compliance for healthcare professionals throughout Florida.